opensearch-project/documentation-website/_benchmark/user-guide/understanding-workloads/anatomy-of-a-workload.md

 All workloads contain the following files and directories:

 - [workload.json](#workloadjson): Contains all of the workload settings.
-- [index.json](#indexjson): Contains the document mappings and parameters, as well as index settings.
+- [index.json](#indexjson): Contains the document mappings and parameters as well as index settings.
 - [files.txt](#filestxt): Contains the data corpora file names.
 - [_test-procedures](#_operations-and-_test-procedures): Most workloads contain only one default test procedure, which is configured in `default.json`.
 - [_operations](#_operations-and-_test-procedures): Contains all of the operations used in test procedures.